 Back to our meal.
 Eat a piece of beef sushi and Tempura vegetables with chopsticks.
 Another sip of vodka.
-Slowly does it.
-I might not make it to the station later.
+Slowly does it or I might not make it to the station later.

 Remember that matcha salt, table salt and soy sauce are there to dip sushi, while noodles and tempura are dipped in the stock.
 Keiko served her special recipe stock which is made over four days and it was absolutely amazing.
 I could drink the whole cup on its own like a soup and I nearly did take a big sip before Taka explained its purpose.

 I could only take a few more sips of my potato drink.
 I’m a total lightweight when it comes to drinking and nothing like the three ladies who, on a previous visit, finished two bottles of saki with Taka.
 He was surprised that they were perfectly ok to leave at the end of the day.
-Must be jetlag or something.
+Must’ve been counter balanced by jetlag or something.

-Japan has a large ageing population and a small young population because young people are leaving.
+Japan has a large ageing population because young people are leaving.
 Not enough workers mean that farms can’t function.
 Japan’s had to open doors to workers from other countries, especially Asia.
 As a result, traditions are changing.
-The Sumo wrestling (a deeply traditional sport) champ is for the first time, not Japanese.
+The Sumo wrestling champ is for the first time ever not Japanese.
+Sumo wrestling is a deeply traditional sport.
 Eighty per cent of rice is imported from Australia due to the dwindling agricultural sector, but Taka only uses organic homegrown Japanese rice.
 The good stuff.

 DESERT & TEA